-Furthermore, we believe that this risk is worth taking given the proposal's potential upside.
-The adoption of our proposal will have several salutary effects.
-First, it will facilitate market adoption of green technologies.
-It bears emphasis that we are by no means arguing that green technology will never be adopted without our mechanism.
-Rather, we submit that implementing our proposal will accelerate the pace at which green technologies are adopted.
-It is important to understand that the introduction of any technology-green or not-is an uphill battle.
+10. Id. at 13-14.

+gy-green or not-is an uphill battle.
 Technological changes are costly for businesses.
 Even technologies that can clearly reduce operation costs or increase profits may not be adopted on account of short horizons and legal concerns.
 Specifically, the adoption of unproven technologies may expose companies to production glitches and enhanced liability.
-Technological changes invariably involve switching costs and uncertainty and these two effects combine to create a certain status quo bias.
+Technological changes invariably involve switching costs and uncertainty, and these two effects combine to create a certain status quo bias.
 When the technology at issue is only marginally better than the prevailing technology, profit-maximizing corporations will often decide to pass them up.

 Insofar as green technologies are concerned, the barrier to entry is even greater.
-Green technologies often fall under the category of "disruptive technologies"4-innovations that may compromise performance in the short term but yield considerable benefits in the long run.5 As Clayton Christensen persuasively argued, established companies are reluctant to adopt technologies that challenge existing production paradigms and will prefer to hold steadfastly to the dominant technology they currently use.
-Moreover, green technologies often produce social benefits-both tangible and ideological that cannot fully be captured by market prices.
-In that sense, they present the mirror-image problem of that analyzed by Coase in his seminal The Problem of Social Cost.
-6 Giving established business a share in the upside of green companies will make them more welcoming to green technologies and if the upside is large enough, it may even convert them into champions of green technologies.
+Green technologies often fall under the category of "disruptive technologies" innovations that may compromise performance in the short term but yield considerable benefits in the long run.
+12 As Clayton Christensen persuasively argued, established companies have all the incentives of marketplace incumbents: they are reluctant to adopt technologies that challenge existing production paradigms and prefer to hold steadfastly to the dominant technology they currently use.
+13 Moreover, green technologies often produce social benefits-both tangible and ideological-that cannot fully be captured by market prices.
+In that sense, they present the mirrorimage problem of that analyzed by R.H.
+Coase in his seminal The Problem of Social Cost.
+14 Giving established business a share in the upside of green companies will make them more welcoming to green technologies, and if the upside is large enough, it may even convert them into champions of green technologies.